WilStead/WJScript/README.md

 Please add unit tests for any new feature.

 ## Help!
 It's not working!
 Feel free to submit an [Issue](https://help.github.com/articles/about-issues/) if something isn't working right.
-Please refer to the [project wiki](https://github.com/WilStead/WJScript/wiki), as well as the [wiki for UniversalVariable](https://github.com/WilStead/UniversalVariable/wiki) to verify that your trouble is due to an actual bug, and not simply a design limitation of that library.
+Please refer to the [project wiki](https://github.com/WilStead/WJScript/wiki), as well as the [wiki for UniversalVariable](https://github.com/WilStead/UniversalVariable/wiki) to verify that your trouble is due to an actual bug, and not simply a design limitation of the libraries.